bcdev/h2ops/{{ cookiecutter.folder_name }}/README.md

 from this [link](https://choosealicense.com/appendix/) and then create a file called `LICENSE` in the root folder and add the license content in it from the link.

+For coverage report, please add the `CODECOV_TOKEN` to the repository's secret.